nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 1. Check that your computer has `Java 11` installed.
 1. Get the latest **Fluffle** from [here](https://github.com/AY2021S1-CS2113T-W11-4/tp/releases).
 1. Copy the file to the folder you want to use as the home folder.
-1. Type in a command prompt ./duke.jar and press Enter.
+1. Type in a command prompt `java -jar duke.jar` and press Enter.
 1. Type the `help` command and press Enter to get started.
 1. Some example commands you can try:
     1. `list words`: List the vocabulary stored in the word list.